Marshall Field: Career

 Field took an early 19th-century consumer landscape that was centered around the principle of caveat emptor, or "let the buyer beware", and transformed it into a plush shopping experience fit for the Gilded Age.
 Unconditional refunds, consistent pricing and international imports are among the Field innovations that became standards in quality retailing.
 Field's employees were also instructed not to push products on uninterested customers, a common practice in stores of the period.
 The quotes "Give the lady what she wants" and "The customer is always right" are attributed to Field.

 Though most famous today for his retail business, during his lifetime his wholesale business made far more money.
 During the 1880s, Field's wholesale business generated five times more revenue than retail annually.
 The wholesale business even had its own landmark building, the Marshall Field's Wholesale Store, erected in 1887.
 Revenue from the Marshall Field's retail business did not surpass the company's wholesale business until after Field's death.

 Field was highly suspicious of organized labor throughout his career and prohibited unionization among his employees.
 During the time of the Haymarket Riot, the wives of the defendants initiated an appeal, to which all of the local businessmen agreed except for Field.
 Journalist and reformer Henry Demarest Lloyd led a national campaign to grant clemency.
 Even bankers like Lyman J. Gage favored clemency, believing that moderation would lead to improved relations between capital and labor.
 Potter Palmer and Charles L. Hutchinson were inclined to agree, but Marshall Field was not.
 A number of other men confided to Gage that they were not willing to publicly disagree with Field, the wealthiest and most powerful businessman in Chicago.
-Field would also oppose organized labor during the 1905 Chicago teamsters' strike.
+Field also opposed organized labor during the 1905 Chicago teamsters' strike.